 10. Technology: Social media, Artificial Intelligence and AR-T

 Finally, the globalisation of art and growing number of internet users have made social media platforms increasingly relevant as digital galleries, transforming the market in 2019.
 They influence collectors’ tastes, particularly amongst Millennials and Generation Z, for whom the use of social media is almost a given.
-According to a 2019 Hiscox study, 40% of art buyers under the age of 35 do so on the internet, compared with 36% in 2009.
+And, according to a 2019 Hiscox study, 40% of art buyers under the age of 35 do so on the internet, compared with 36% in 2009.